-California’s San Joaquin Valley is one of the most productive agricultural regions in the world, so it’s not surprising that the Fresno food scene is something we recommend for our travel planning clients
+California’s San Joaquin Valley is one of the most productive agricultural regions in the world, so it’s not surprising that we recommend the Fresno food scene to our travel planning clients.

 You might surprise a native Angeleno or a Bay Area friend if you said you were headed to Clovis, Madera, or Fresno for dinner.
-Truth is, they might not even know where it is!
+The truth is, they might not even know where it is!
 We’re here to change that.

-We visited this fruitful area on a recent trip with our friends at California Grown in celebration of Farmer and Farmworkers month and learned about the agricultural powerhouse that is the Central Valley.
+We visited this fruitful area on a recent trip with our friends at California Grown to celebrate Farmer and Farmworker Month and learned about the agricultural powerhouse that is the Central Valley.

-First, let’s get to know the region as a whole and talk about some of the top things to do to get a taste of Fresno food!
+First, let’s get to know the region and discuss some of the top 15 things to do to taste Fresno food!

 San Joaquin Valley: California’s Heartland

-California produces over 400 crops and more than 250 of those grow in the San Joaquin Valley aka the heart of the state’s Central Valley.
+California produces over 400 crops, and more than 250 of those grow in the San Joaquin Valley, the heart of the state’s Central Valley.

-Fresno and Madera counties are right in the heart of the Central Valley region, which means they’re in the center of the state too.
+Fresno and Madera counties are in the heart of the Central Valley region, which means they’re in the state’s center, too.

 Look for the landmark aptly named “Where The Palm Meets The Pine,” which is the center of the state (measured lengthwise) and mark the divide between Southern California (palm) and Northern California (pine).